Buy Raw Honey

 The best honey I have ever had.
 Let me know when the next harvest is ready!

-Can’t wait to try this cheesecake with Applied Serendipity Raw Honey drizzle made by my brother-in-law and Chef Chris Connors.
+We’re proud to partner with restaurants including Anton’s at the Swan for hive-to-table desserts.
+This cheesecake with Applied Serendipity Raw Honey drizzle was made by my brother-in-law and Chef Chris Connors.
 Chris opened his restaurant in Lambertville, NJ in 2001 because of its proximity to so many local farms.
-He’s been doing farm-to-table before it was cool—and now together we’ve done hive-to-cheesecake!
+He’s been doing farm-to-table since before it was cool!